Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/overview/essay.md

 - tool and workflow breakage
 - the difference between naming characters, preserving stable symbol identity, and encoding complete written signs

-## Current position
+## Technical Position

-The current position is:
+The technical position is:

 - the official Unicode 8 SignWriting encoding is a non-compatible branch from the standpoint of the Sutton SignWriting production ecosystem
 - FSW remains the canonical production encoding in practice